-Illinois Reads author Fern Schumer Chapman has a busy speaking schedule.
-She speaks on a variety of topics (see below) and some presentations can help your district meet the state mandate for Holocaust education.
-Other programs fit into units on Immigration, Health, or Ethics.
-Teacher’s Guides are available for all of her books.
+Award-winning author Fern Schumer Chapman maintains a busy speaking schedule.
+She speaks on a variety of topics (see below) at an assortment of venues -- schools, churches, charity events, book groups, women's luncheons, and libraries.
+For teachers and school administrators, her presentations can help your district meet state mandates for Holocaust education.
+Other programs fit into units on immigration, health, or ethics.
+Comprehensive teacher’s guides are available on her website for all of her books at no cost.

-Most programs include a PowerPoint presentation and a brief video.
-We customize our programs to serve the needs of your school, and we are sensitive to your budget.
+Fern's programs include a PowerPoint presentation and a brief video.
+She customizes her programs to serve the needs of your school.

 Programs in the Press